dachande/rage/README.md

 ## Status

 This project is still at its earliest development phase.
-There is nothing to see here yet.
+There is not much to see here yet.